 I’ve never had a strapless bra that works but I’m intrigued by the one calivintage has posted!

 I’m a 30E and pretty petite everywhere else – a UK size 8.
 The toughest thing for me is not being too revealing – I HATE how I look in high necklines, as other people have mentioned above.
-It just makes my boobs look even bigger and really disproportionate, but if I wear anything even vaguely low-cut I show a ton of cleavage.posted almost 5 years ago
+It just makes my boobs look even bigger and really disproportionate, but if I wear anything even vaguely low-cut I show a ton of cleavage.posted over 5 years ago

 ^^ i personally don’t like Freya, but everyone’s got different shaped breasts and many people i know LOVE their bras.

 Wow, everyone’s so informative I don’t know how else I can help.
 Just one thing: stay away from smock/trapeze dresses/tops.
 They will make you look a LOT heavier than you actually are.
-Learn from my mistakes!posted almost 5 years ago
+Learn from my mistakes!posted over 5 years ago

 ^^ yeah, I’ve learned about the trapeze tops the hard way too :) I didn’t notice until the morning after looking through Facebook pictures.
 I looked pregnant!

 aranell: Uggh I know what you mean!
-I have the internal debate everyday on to wear a crewneck (which are now too tight and make them look hugeee) or any other neck line that would give everyone in my Spanish class a show.posted almost 5 years ago
+I have the internal debate everyday on to wear a crewneck (which are now too tight and make them look hugeee) or any other neck line that would give everyone in my Spanish class a show.posted over 5 years ago

 I know loads of people have helped you out already but I couldn’t resist replying…

 Hun, embrace you’re cleavage: there’s not a lot else you can do.
 Aside from getting them surgically reduced.
 30F here (so nice to know there are a load of you out there) and I only ever wear V-necks, low necks etc.